florida southern students walking across campus

 To complete the process and accept your federal direct student loans, you must visit www.studentaid.gov and complete Entrance Counseling and a Master Promissory Note.

-Florida Aid Programs (Bright Futures, EASE)
+Florida Programs

 Bright Futures is awarded based on the number of enrolled credit hours and will be adjusted if you make changes to your hours.
 The Academic level Bright Futures award is $211 per credit hour and the Medallion level Bright Futures award is $158 per credit hour.
 (In your initial award letter, prior to your first term of enrollment, the college estimates your Bright Futures Award at 16 hours per term or 32 for the entire academic year.
 The actual amount adjusts to hours enrolled once a schedule is finalized for each term.)

 Awarded students may receive Bright Futures funding only at one eligible Florida postsecondary institutions per term.
-A student may log in to access the online system or call The Office of Student Financial Assistance (OSFA) Customer Service at 888-827-2004 to transfer the scholarship to another eligible Florida postsecondary institution.
+A student may log in to access the online system or call The Office of Student Financial Assistance (OSFA) Customer Service at 888.827.2004 to transfer the scholarship to another eligible Florida postsecondary institution.
 Transferring from one institution to another could affect a student’s award.
-To receive timely disbursements, OSFA must be notified of institution changes by August 15 for Term 1 (fall), December 15 for Term 2 (spring).
+To receive timely disbursements, OSFA must be notified of institution changes by August 15 for Term 1 (Fall), December 15 for Term 2 (Spring).
 You may also check initial Bright Futures eligibility by accessing the online system or by calling OSFA Customer Service at the number listed above.

-Florida Pre-Paid And 529 College Savings Plans
+Florida Pre-Paid and 529 College Savings Plans

 You must complete a Transfer Authorization request form and mail or fax it directly to Florida Prepaid.
 Once processed, payment will be issued directly to FSC.